-- Have a 2.40 cumulative GPA (Transfer + Barton GPA combined) at the time of admission to the program - 2.
-Have the recommendation of his/her advisor - Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or documentation of SAT or ACT scores allowing exemption - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language of the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ART 459 Instructional Design and Strategies in Art - HPE 410 Differentiated Instruction in Physical Education - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish
+- 1. Have met the requirements for Stage I. - 2.
+Have a 2.60 cumulative GPA (Transfer + Barton GPA combined) at the time of admission to the program. - 3.
+Have the recommendation of his/her advisor. - 4.
+Have passed Praxis Core Academic Skills for Educators (Core) tests (Reading, Writing, and Math) or provided documentation of SAT or ACT scores allowing exemption. - 5.
+All candidates seeking licensure in Elementary Education, Special Education: General Curriculum, or Educational Studies are required to pass the General Curriculum Math Subtest of the Pearson Licensure tests as a pre-requisite for entry into the Teacher Education Program and for taking courses in Stage II (and subsequent stages). - 6.
+All candidates seeking licensure in Elementary Education, Special Education: General Curriculum, or Educational Studies are required to attempt the General Curriculum Multi-Subjects Subtest of the Pearson Licensure tests as a pre-requisite for entry into the Teacher Education Program and for taking courses in Stage II (and subsequent stages). - EDU 400 Teaching Skills Laboratory - EDU 410 Methods and Materials for Infants and Toddlers - EDU 411 Methods and Materials for Preschoolers and Kindergartners - EDU 412 Methods and Materials for Children with Special Needs - EDU 428 Social Studies Methods K-6 - EDU 429 Science Methods K-8 - EDU 430 Teaching Language of the Deaf and Hard of Hearing - EDU 435 Mathematics Methods in Grades 4-8 - EDU 448 Middle and Secondary School Methods - EDU 451 Classroom Management - EDU 464 Differentiated Instruction in the 21st Century - SST 459 Instructional Design and Strategies in the Social Sciences - ART 459 Instructional Design and Strategies in Art - HPE 410 Differentiated Instruction in Physical Education - ENG 459 Instructional Design and Strategies in English - SPA 459 Instructional Design and Strategies in Spanish